aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgfespecularlightingelementbuilder/surfacescale/_index.md

 ---
 title: SVGFESpecularLightingElementBuilder.SurfaceScale
 second_title: Aspose.SVG for .NET API Reference
-description: SVGFESpecularLightingElementBuilder method.
+description: SVGFESpecularLightingElementBuilder SurfaceScale method.
 Sets the surfaceScale attribute of the feSpecularLighting element defining the height of the surface for the lighting calculation
 type: docs
 weight: 50
 url: /net/aspose.svg.builder/svgfespecularlightingelementbuilder/surfacescale/